lukasschwab/stackit/README.md

 + `--b`: opens focused question in browser
 + `--x`: exit: go back to the list focus

+### Example

+    stackit -s"How do I create a bash alias?"

 ## Thanks
 This project is possible because of several other pre-existing projects and their contributors: